TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## Stage Resource Plugin
 * For resources of the stage, features such as access control, authentication, and usage control can be set in the form of plug-ins.
-* When a plugin is set in the upper level, it is applied to all sub-methods collectively, and can be overridden in sub-paths/methods.
+* When a plugin is set in the upper level, it is applied to all child methods collectively, and can be overridden in child paths/methods.

 * [Example]: Plugin configuration override
     ```